We champion the priorities of our Federation members, working with them to influence both policy and practice.

 Championing Creative Skills

-Working with members and partners, we will shape and deliver a UK-wide campaign which will aim to increase positive sentiment toward the value of creative jobs among those who influence the career choices of young people – parents, guardians, teachers and cultural influencers – to unlock new talent and diversify the sector’s talent pipeline.
+Working with members and partners, we will shape and deliver a UK-wide campaign to increase positive sentiment toward the value of creative jobs among those who influence the career choices of young people – parents, guardians, teachers and cultural influencers – to unlock new talent and diversify the sector’s talent pipeline.

 To work with us in shaping this campaign and partner with us on its delivery, members can join our Creative Skills and Futures Network.
-Find out more about our Federation membership.
+Find out more about our membership.